NathanLouis90/line-following-robot-esp-stm32-pixy/README.md

 ![Pixy State Machine drawio](https://github.com/user-attachments/assets/3ce625a3-bb5f-4a23-8383-5859cb04a115)

-1. UART2 RX receives a hex command from the serial terminal keyed by the user
+1. UART2 RX receives a HEX command from the serial terminal keyed by the user
 2. UART2 RX processes it and triggers Pixy to start transmitting via SPI TX IT
 3. SPI TX CPLT Callback will be called when MOSI finishes transmitting, which will trigger MISO to start reception
 4. SPI RX CPLT Callback will be called once data has been fully received by Pixy, allowing data to be parsed
 5. The parsed data will be appended with a checksum suffix depending on the checksum equivalence, and trigger UART2 TX to begin transmitting back to the serial terminal

-During AUTO mode, the UART2 RX will be idle, and the process will begin at step 2, where the "GET ALL" hex command is transmitted to the Pixy at specific intervals.
+During AUTO mode, the UART2 RX will be idle, and the process will begin at step 2, where the "GET ALL" HEX command is transmitted to the Pixy at specific intervals.

 ## Motor State Machine Logic
 This state machine is straightforward, as it only involves the parsing of data received from the user at the serial terminal.